ruromero/ONguard/README.md

 ```

 We need to expand each of these vulnerability IDs and for that the service will call retrieve the OSV data
-that contains useful remediation information, aliases (including the CVE), summary and title but we also need to
+that contains useful remediation information, aliases (including the CVE), summary, title and metrics.
-retrieve the CVSS metrics and this data is retrieved from the NVD service.

 That means the service has to perform 2 requests:
 - OSV /vulns/{vulnId}
-- NVD /rest/json/cves/2.0?cveId={cveId}

 As you can imagine.
-That implies (2 * number of vulnerabilities) + 1 requests for each request.
+That implies (number of vulnerabilities) + 1 requests for each request.
 Where in a normal-sized
-Java project with 150 dependencies (direct and transitive) will be 201 HTTP requests.
+Java project with 150 dependencies (direct and transitive) will be 101 HTTP requests.

-For that we have added a Redis cache in order to save the aggregated data and also to cache the requests to OSV.
+For that we have added a Redis cache in order to cache the individual requests to OSV.

 The final result of the aggregated data will look like this: